News Explorer

 5. Select the new folder from the folder list.

-6. Then tap the Done button in the upper right hand corner to return to your subscriptions list.
+6. Then tap the Done button in the upper right hand corner to return to your feeds list.

-2. Choose Rename in the menu that appears.
+2. Choose Edit in the menu that appears.

 4. Tap on the Save button.

-1. Swipe from right to left on the subscription you'd like to delete.
+1. Swipe from right to left on the feed you'd like to delete.

 2. Choose Delete in the menu that appears.